2026 media diet

 podcasts

-a solid collection of stuff to raise your cortisol levels.
+a collection of stuff to raise your cortisol levels.

 - the economist podcasts - just suck it up and pay for the subscription, they’re covering things a lot more objectively than we get around here.